Historic churches offer memorable learning experiences. (Photo credit: Andy Marshall)

-Whether you're looking to bring the curriculum alive or creatively inspire learners, our churches are free to enter and open to all.
+Whether you're looking to bring the curriculum alive or creatively inspire learners, our expert team are here to help.

-The new St Nicholas resource will be available from Wednesday 2nd December.
-To request the full resource pack as a file transfer email [email protected]
+To request the full resource pack as a file transfer, email: [email protected]

 Learning from historic churches

 Churches are wonderful places to deliver many aspects of the curriculum and help learning to come alive in a practical and local context.
-They are great places to deliver art, (local) history, archaeology, science, maths, architecture and heritage conservation – to name a few!
-They also make great performance spaces.
+They are great places to learn more about art, (local) history, archaeology, science, maths, architecture and heritage conservation – to name a few!

 Looking for a Helping Hand?